 Hi.
 We are Gerry and John McGuirk, owners of the Hand and Heart Bed and Breakfast.
 (We like to say John is the hand, and Gerry is the heart!)

 Spend a great day right here in our town without even getting in your car.
 After a hearty home cooked breakfast stroll over to Uncle Aaron’s Tackle Shack to pick up some fishing supplies and sage advice.
 192 paces from the Hand and Heart front door puts you in the Farmington River casting for one of the more than 11,000 stocked trout.
 Amble over to the General Store for one of their mouth watering lunch specials, then on to the Hitchcock Chair Company (yes, it’s still here!) to browse their finely crafted heirloom quality furniture.
 Then visit Peter Greenwoods Glass Blowing Studio and Gallery in the old 1829 Union church for a demonstration or take a hands on lesson and create your own glass art piece.
-End your day with a short walk to Sweet Pea’s Restaurant to browse some antiques before an unforgettable gourmet dinner in a lovely Victorian.
+Finish your day with a delicious dinner at one of the area’s great restaurants.
 (Don’t forget to stop by Rose’s Kitchen before you leave for home to pick up some frozen Italian dinners to extend your holiday so you don’t have to cook when you get home!)